 LaboratoryThis section has been translated automatically.

-Liver values (GOT, GPT) increased, synthesis performance of the liver reduced (albumin, quick-value), usually only slight increase in cholestasis parameters (AP, gamma-GT), increased gamma globulins (especially IgG).
+Liver values (GOT, GPT) increased, synthesis capacity of the liver decreased (albumin, Quickwert), usually only slight increase in cholestasis parameters (AP, gamma-GT), increased gamma globulins (especially IgG).
 In 90% detection of autoantibodies(ANA, SMA, SLA/LP).
 In 20% of cases SLA/LP antibodies can be detected.

-For type 1 autoimmune hepatitis, the high titre detection of ANA and ASMA (smooth muscle antigen) is characteristic.
-Furthermore, high-titer SLA/LP antibodies are characteristic for AIH type 1 (mostly in combination with high-titer ANAs).
+For type 1 autoimmune hepatitis, high-titer detection of ANA and ASMA (smooth muscle antigen) is characteristic.
+Furthermore, high-titer SLA/LP antibodies are characteristic of type1 AIH (usually in combination with high-titer ANAs).
 They have a high specificity but only a low sensitivity (Böhm O 2018).

-For type 2 autoimmune hepatitis, LKM antibodies(anti-LKM antibodies, subclass LKM-1) are pathognomic.
+For autoimmune hepatitis type2, LKM antibodies(anti-LKM antibodies, subclass LKM-1) are pathognomonic.
 LKM is the acronym for "Liver Kidney Microsomes.
-Serologically the virus markers are negative.
-Also AIH type2-associated are LC -(Liver-Cytosol-)1-antibodies (Eckardstein A from 2017).
+Serologically, viral markers are negative.
+Also AIH type2 associated are LC -(Liver Cytosol) 1 antibodies (Eckardstein A of 2017).

-Association with the HLA haplotypes B8, DR3 and DR4
+Association with HLA haplotypes B8, DR3, and DR4.

 HistologyThis section has been translated automatically.